Cool down on a hot summer day with a tart and sweet homemade lemon curd ice cream recipe. It’s a winning combination that reminds me of my childhood.

 - EASY BANANA STRAWBERRY SMOOTHIE POPSICLES

 - EASY HOMEMADE COTTON CANDY ICE CREAM RECIPE

 Lemon Curd Ice Cream Recipe with Blueberries

 - 1 cup blueberries

-Using a blender, mix together the curd, sugar, cream and half-and-half or about a minute.
+- Using a blender, hand mixer or stand mixer, mix together the curd, sugar, cream and half-and-half in a large bowl for about a minute.

-Once the ice cream has finished churning and is thick and creamy, muddle the berries and fold them into the ice cream creating swirls and distributing the berries.
+- Once the ice cream mixture has finished churning and is thick and creamy with stiff peaks, muddle the berries and fold them into the ice cream creating swirls and distributing the berries.

 - Transfer to a freezer container container or loaf pan and for best results allow the finished ice cream to freeze for at least 4 hours before serving.

 - Using an ice cream scoop, serve the creamy lemon ice cream in small dishes or bowls.

 If you make a recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!